“Stone Cold” Steve Austin

 – One time AWA World Heavyweight Champion

-Had major feuds with Randy Savage, the Ultimate Warrior, Sting, Ric Flair, and even Vince McMahon.
+Hogan had major feuds with Randy Savage, the Ultimate Warrior, Sting, Ric Flair, and even Vince McMahon duirng his run in the WWE.
+He’s credited as being the man who’s single handily propelled wrestling in the states to new heights.
 One of the few people to work matches for the WWE, WCW, AWA, TNA, and NJPW in their career.
-One of the biggest names in the history of pro wrestling ever.
+One of the biggest names ever in wrestling.

 – One time GHC Heavyweight Champion